corda/corda/docs/source/upgrade-notes.rst

 Upgrading a CorDapp to a new platform version
 =============================================

-These notes provide instructions for upgrading your CorDapps from previous versions to :ref:`V3.0 Developer Preview <changelog_r3_v3>` of R3 Corda (Enterprise Blockchain).
+These notes provide instructions for upgrading your CorDapps from previous versions to :ref:`V3.0 Developer Preview <changelog_r3_v3>` of Corda Enterprise.

 .. contents::
    :depth: 3